EmergeTools/SmallStrings/README.md

 ### How it works

-The library consists of two main components:
+The library consists of a build-time minification step, and an iOS library:
-- A tool that converts the .strings files (of the form App.app/\*.lproj/Localizable.strings) into a minified form as a build step.
+- The minification tool converts the .strings files (of the form App.app/\*.lproj/Localizable.strings only) into a minified form.
 First, this tool eliminates key duplication by following the strategy from https://eisel.me/localization.
 This reduces the size by roughly 50%.
 Then, it keeps all these small files in a compressed form on disk, using LZFSE, reducing the size further.
 It also replaces the original language.lproj/Localizable.strings with placeholders that have one key-value pair each.
 This shows Apple that the same languages are still supported, so that it can pick the correct one based on the user's settings.
 - An iOS library that replaces `NSLocalizedString` with a new version, `SSTStringForKey` that fetches values for keys from this minified format.

 ### Usage